-- 147. Minnesota Power met with Fond du Lac Band of Lake Superior Chippewa ("FDL") Tribal Historic Preservation Office ("THPO") representative Evan Schroeder on November 17, 2022.
-The Project was introduced with a summary of the proposed activities and timeline.
-FDL stated there was the potential for a historic trail in the southwest corner of the Project Study Area161 and had some general project questions.
-162 - 148.
-ATC has not provided any record evidence of meetings with Tribal Nations regarding the ATC Arrowhead Alternative.
+159. Minnesota Power met with Fond du Lac Band of Lake Superior Chippewa (FDL) Tribal Historic Preservation Office (THPO) representative Evan Schroeder on November 17, 2022.
+The project was introduced with a summary of the proposed activities and timeline.
+FDL stated there was the potential for a historic trail in the southwest corner of the project study area200 and FDL had some general project questions.201